Devil Story: Plot

-A couple's car breaks down on the road, and they decide to stay at a nearby hotel until they repair their car.
+A couple's car breaks down on the road, and they decide to stay at a nearby hotel until they can repair their car.
 The hotel is a modified old castle run by an elderly man and woman.
-The nervous couple learn from their hosts that the place is cursed.
+The younger couple learn from their hosts that the place is cursed.

 Reception

 After initially released in 1986 in only a small number of theatres in French provinces, the film was shown in Paris as a double feature at Le Brady, under the title Il était une fois... le diable.

 In Spinegrinder: The Movies Most Critics Won't Write About, author and critic Clive Davies described the film as "75 mins [sic] of near-catatonic nonsense" with "a dumb, circular ending".
 Scott Aaron Stine wrote in his The Gorehound's Guide to Splatter Films of the 1980s: "Despite the charming contrivances, [Devil Story] is just one more reason why French cinema rarely ventures or strays into splatter territory".
+Lexikon des internationalen Films, a German-language reference work on all theatrical films and many television films released in Germany since 1945, noted the film's homages to John Carpenter's 1980 film The Fog.

+The film was featured on Red Letter Media's Best of the Worst.
+It was voted best of the worst.

 Home media

 The film was released on VHS by a French company called American Vidéo in the late 1980s.

-The film was restored in 4K resolution from its 35mm original camera negative and released on Blu-ray by Vinegar Syndrome in 2021.
-This restored version was screened at the Fantastic Fest, an annual film festival in Austin, Texas, in September 2021.
+The film was restored in 4K resolution from its 35mm original camera negative and released on Blu-ray by Vinegar Syndrome, an American home video distribution company, in 2021.
+This restored version was screened at the Fantastic Fest, an annual film festival in Austin, Texas, US, in September 2021.